cfantasia/CMGWPrimeGroup/doc/README.txt

 It will:

-o Setup a new working area (Default name: V320, release:
+o Setup a new working area (Default name: V360, release:
 CMSSW_4_2_5)

 o Check out the UserCode/CMGWPrimeGroup package (default version:
-V00-03-50)
+V00-03-60)

-o Check out the default versions of DataFormats/PatCandidates and PhysicsTools/PatAlgos, V08-03-03 PhysicsTools/Utilities and V00-06-01 UserCode/SHarper/HEEPAnalyzer
+o Check out the recommended versions of DataFormats/PatCandidates, PhysicsTools/PatAlgos, PhysicsTools/Utilities, RecoLuminosity/LumiDB and
+UserCode/SHarper/HEEPAnalyzer

 o Hack the content of PAT Muon collections in order to include the dedicated high-pt reconstructors (DYT, cocktail, etc)